AndySymons/Heating-X-code-generator/README.md

 2. Unzip it.
 3. In the resulting folder there are detailed instructions in $README on how to use the Code Generator to generate and install all the YAML code you need for even the most conplex installation.

-Basically you enter the details of your installation (zones and thermostats) in the EXCEL file, then use each of the five WORD files to generate the contents of each of a YAML file. they each generate a whole file except the dashboard card generator, which has to be installed one card at a time.
+Basically you enter the details of your installation (zones and thermostats) in the EXCEL file, then use each of the five WORD files to generate the contents of a YAML file. they each generate a whole file except the dashboard card generator, which has to be installed one card at a time.